LeandroMascalhusk/LeandroMascalhusk/README.md

 - 🔭 I’m currently working at Controller BMS as Junior Systems Technician.

-- 🌱 I’m currently learning PHP, JavaScript, CSS and HTML and I have a good experience working with Databases (MySQL, SQL Server and PostgreSQL).
+- 🌱 I’m currently learning PHP, Python, JavaScript, CSS and HTML and I have a good experience working with Databases (MySQL, SQL Server and PostgreSQL).

-- 🤔 I’m looking for help with JavaScript and PHP.
+- 🤔 I’m looking for help with JavaScript and a job as a developer.

 <p align="left">